Email Marketing Platforms Comparison: Which Is Best?

 You shouldn’t have to guess what your audience wants to see—your platform should help you find out.
 A/B testing (or split testing) is a crucial feature that lets you test different versions of an email to see which one performs better.
 You can test almost anything: subject lines, calls to action, images, or even the time of day you send.
 The platform sends one version to a small part of your audience and the other version to another small part.
 The winning version is then automatically sent to the rest of the list.
 Consistently testing is the only way to learn what truly resonates with your subscribers and make data-driven decisions to improve your results over time.

-Connect Your Platform to Other Tools
+How to Integrate Your Other Tools

 Your email platform doesn’t exist in a vacuum.
 It’s just one piece of your marketing and sales toolkit.
 That’s why integrations are so important.
 Your platform should be able to connect seamlessly with the other software you use every day, like your CRM, e-commerce store, or analytics tools.
 This allows data to flow between systems, giving you a more complete picture of your customer and enabling more sophisticated marketing.
 For example, integrating with your Shopify store could let you automatically send an abandoned cart email to a shopper, a simple workflow that can recover a ton of lost revenue.
 A well-connected system saves you time and makes your marketing more effective.